open-telemetry/opentelemetry-specification/specification/glossary.md

   the logic either defined in the official SDK specification or a third party implementation.
 The implementation must be used only through the API by a library developer or application developer.
-- <a name="operator"></a>Operator: The operator SHOULD be able to select a different SDK implementation, overriding the one chosed by the application developer.
+- <a name="operator"></a>Operator: The person deploying and maintaining the deployable artifact.